NightClover-code/Tesla-Clone/README.md

 ## Note

 I'm still working on this website, trying to make it better and fix any bugs that can occur.

+## Using the website

+To use this website, download the cloned repository and make sure to install all the dependencies using the command `npm install` (or yarn) in your terminal.

+Run `npm start` (or yarn) to open the server.

+Have fun ;)